echoix/megalinter/README.md

 <!-- plugins-section-start -->
 ## Plugins

-For security reasons, we try to embed in MegaLinter only linters that are widely adopted by open-source community.
+For security reasons, we try to embed in MegaLinter only linters that are widely adopted by the open-source community.

 But any linter can be callable within MegaLinter thanks to the plugin mechanism !